 Social media can be a highly cost-effective way to reach your target audiences in a more customized manner.

-But how you asked?
+But, how you ask?

 Facebook is one of the most popular social media sites Malaysia for marketing.
-With more than 2.5 billion active users logging into the platform at least once a day, it makes perfect sense to be present on this platform.
+With more than 2.5 billion active users logging into the platform at least once a day, it makes sense perfectly to be present on this platform.

 And thanks to the Facebook Audience Insight and Facebook Livestream feature, it has made it easy for every marketer to advertise on the platform.

 - give all-important insights about your target audience, including demographics, behavior, interests, lifestyle, hobbies, purchase history, and many more.

 Facebook is a platform for socializing, and the user’s profile explains a lot about the user; this is what Audience Insights relies on.
 By looking at the Facebook groups the users join, what they share on the news feed, and what posts they liked, helps create a persona.